![]() deutsches Glossar |

 DISTANT SIGNAL

-A signal that provides an approach aspect to a following signal but that
+A signal that provides an approach indication to a following signal but that

-cannot show a stop aspect.
+cannot display a stop aspect.
 A distant signal does not limit a block section.

-A crossing combined with four pairs of points to
+A track layout that combines a crossing with four pairs of points to

 provide slip connections at both sides of the crossing.